grokit/dcore/datasys/README.md

 System that eases taking and ordering notes.

+## System Principles

+- All data is stored in plain text files.
+It can be structured, but it should always be easy to see, understand and modify the data using a normal text editor.
+    - Does not mean there are not scripts to automate things, but fundamentally the data is the principal interface.

 ## System Design

     meta: try design principle: keep a very tight and concise data-model, defer implementation details.